maxabrahamsson/macrolock/README.md

 }
 ```

 In this example, we're using [chokidar](https://www.npmjs.com/package/chokidar) to watch for changes in our directories.
-When chokidar detects a change, it runs our `ifDif` scripts which use Macrolock to check if there have been any substantial changes in our directories (i.e., changes that affect the checksum).
-If there have been, Macrolock executes the provided scripts (`js:build`and`generate-components`).
+When chokidar detects a change, it runs our `ifDif` scripts which use MacroLock to check if there have been any substantial changes in our directories (i.e., changes that affect the checksum).
+If there have been, MacroLock executes the provided scripts (`js:build`and`generate-components`).

 ## Contributing